jpetazzo/pipework/README.md

 http://en.wikipedia.org/wiki/MAC_address) if you want even more details.

+## Support Open vSwitch

+If you want to attach a container to the Open vSwitch bridge, no problem.

+    ovs-vsctl list-br
+    ovsbr0
+    pipework ovsbr0 $(docker run -d mysql /usr/sbin/mysqld_safe) 192.168.1.2/24

 ## Cleanup

 When a container is terminated (the last process of the net namespace exits),